top of page

 Morteza Abyadeh, Ph.D.
 Postdoctoral Fellow

 Morteza is a postdoctoral researcher investigating the role of cellular aneuploidy state in senescence during aging and age-related disease.
 He applies computational and wet lab techniques on human and mouse cell culture models of human diseases to characterize the key genes and molecular pathways that drive cellular senescence, and also responsible for promoting age-related neurodegenerative diseases.
-By applying computational biology methods, he is also experimenting whether those genes can be targeted to develop therapeutic interventions.
+By applying computational biology methods, he is also experimenting with whether those genes can be targeted to develop therapeutic interventions.

 email: abyadehm@vcu.edu